kenny-co/procedural-advml/README.md

 3. **slider\_gabor, slider\_perlin:** Visualize and interactively play with the parameters to see how it affects model predictions.
 ![slider](slider.png)

 See our [paper](https://arxiv.org/abs/1810.00470) for more details: "Procedural Noise Adversarial Examples for Black-Box Attacks on Deep Convolutional Networks."
-Kenneth T. Co, Luis Muñoz-González, Emil C. Lupu. arXiv 2019.
+Kenneth T. Co, Luis Muñoz-González, Sixte de Maupeou, Emil C. Lupu. arXiv 2019.

 ## Python Dependencies